TarunGunampalli/GDSC-Bootcamp/README.md

     - For example, Eclipse is an IDE for Java.
 It will come with a package manager for importing external Java classes, a debugger that can trace through your code and provide useful information on what's going on as your code runs, and Intellisense, a useful autocomplete feature that helps you write code faster.
 - Pros and Cons
     - VS Code may seem ineffecient, but with the use of extensions you can work in basically every feature that a full IDE like IntelliJ would give you.
 This includes Intellisense, a debugger, and many other useful features.
     - VS Code is more versatile.
-IntelliJ is only for Java, and there's other IDEs for other languages, but VS Code can be used for any popular language today with community or professionally maintained extensions.
+An IDE is typically catered toward developing in particular languages and their corresponding frameworks, but VS Code can be used for any popular language today with community or professionally maintained extensions.
     - IDEs are often faster than VS Code because everything is natively built-in.
     - Good code editors like VS Code have features where you can pull up a terminal below your code window, making it easy to run your code with simple commands